 Primary Science Leader Programme

-The Primary Science Leader Programme is a four day (+1) face-to-face course designed to develop a deeper understanding of teaching and learning science in primary schools.
-This programme has been created by Shirin Sheikh-Bahai, Science and Teacher Education Lead, based on a research project focusing on questioning and thinking processes led by the UCL Institute of Education.
+The Primary Science Leader Programme is a five day face-to-face course designed to develop a deeper understanding of teaching and learning science in primary schools.
+This programme has been designed based on a ‘cognitive processes’ research project led by the UCL Institute of Education.
 Using a wide of range of knowledge and experience in science education, the programme will offer theoretical and practical sessions during the four week course including two very successful KS2 STEM projects.

 Who is the programme for?